Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 We coordinate community education and health-related events and screenings for the Fort HealthCare service area.

 The stage of a cancer tells you how far the cancer has spread in your body.
 Exams and scans are done to find out the size of the cancer and where it is.
-Some of these can also show if the cancer has spread into nearby tissues and to other parts of the body.
+Some of them can also show if the cancer has spread into nearby tissues and to other parts of the body.
 But CLL is cancer in the blood cells.
 Tumor size and spread aren't part of staging.
 Instead, blood and bone marrow tests plus spleen and lymph node size are used to stage this type of cancer.

 The stage of cancer is one of the most important things to know when deciding how to treat it.